Mangalyam: Plot

-Kumar is a young and rich doctor.
-He falls in love with the housemaid, Selvathaal.
+Kumar is a young and rich doctor who falls in love with the housemaid, Selvathaal.
 But his mother does not like their love affair and she chases away the housemaid.
 In the meantime, Kumar's sister falls in love with Kumar's friend Gopi.
-Selvathal becomes an actor with a new name Manorama.
+Selvathal becomes an actor with a new name, Manorama.
 Kumar and Gopi go in search of Selvathal.
 Another person is after the actor.
 He kidnaps her and places her in a hideout.